DUAL DIAGNOSIS

 A person with a diagnosis of ADHD and substance use disorder is considered to have a co-occurring disorder.
 Neither condition caused the other – they coexist, influencing and impacting one another.

 Research suggests a connection between ADHD and addiction.[9]
-Compared to the general population, children with ADHD face an increased risk of becoming dependent on alcohol or other drugs when they’re adults.
+Compared to the general population, children with ADHD face an increased risk of becoming dependent on alcohol or other drugs when they are adults.

 • Among adults who have alcohol use disorder, ADHD is 5-10 times more common[10]

-• Among adults receiving treatment for substance abuse, about 25% have ADHD[11]
+• Among adults receiving treatment for alcohol and substance abuse, about 25% have ADHD[11]

 • Young adults with an ADHD diagnosis are more likely to use alcohol excessively compared to their counterparts without ADHD[12]